arpawar/RayTracer/README.md

 # RayTracer - GPU Framework for Point Membership Classification of Geometric Models
 The project objective is to embed a geometry in 3D structured grid and perform tests to check which grid points lie inside/outside the geometry.
 GPU framework is designed to deal with the large computation cost of this evaluation process.
-This algorithm has application while working in the field of immersed boundary analysis methods.
+This algorithm has applications while working in the field of immersed boundary analysis methods.

-For the algorithm used for testing the location of grid point, please refer to [Ray-Triangle Intersection](https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution).
+For the algorithm used for carrying out the point memebership classification of each grid point, please refer to [Ray-Triangle Intersection](https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution).

 The command line parser used in this project: [Lightweight C++ command line option parser](https://github.com/jarro2783/cxxopts)